Blog |

 What were the crimes?
 Destroying any real future these children could ever have by banishing any form of financial education from the school systems.
 Without this knowledge children could not become entrepreneurs or businessmen.
 No, they would become something much more important to Rockefeller and Carnegie.
 They would be forced to become employees and do the work for the mighty financial titans.

 Today, looking back on those reports with decades of hindsight, there does seem to be some validity to their concerns.
-Rockefeller and Carnegie wanted to break the American spirit—and using the education system to do so.
+Rockefeller and Carnegie wanted to break the American spirit—and used the education system to do so.

 Americans are individuals who left their countries of birth for freedom from oppression and for the opportunity of a better life—a shot at the American Dream.
 This made the DNA of Americans too strong, too independent, and too ambitious to be subservient to the rich and powerful.
 Too strong to be just employees.